by Mario Vaden

 Continue reading below this image ...

 As noted, this is a twin redwood like Screaming Titans.
-The seam of included bark runs almost all the way to the base and the two bole actually part about 50 feet above the ground with an air gap between.
+The seam of included bark runs almost all the way from the base and the two boles clearly part about 50 feet above the ground with an air gap between.
 Viewed from the opposite side, it's easy to see that there's a small third trunk, but for form it's mostly a twin.
-If this is compared as if it's one trunk, then it's tied with The President Sequoiadendron for 3rd largest tree in the world.
-Their volumes are like 300 to 400 cu. ft. apart, a margin so razor-thin that it's basically equal for something so large and irregularly shaped.
-Personally, I wouldn't go so far as calling this a "fused" redwood.
-There's no way to tell if there's a layer of included bark between all the way through or whether there's some innosculation of tissue.
+If this is treated as if it's one tree then it's tied with The President Sequoiadendron for 3rd largest tree in the world.
+Their volumes are like 300 cu. ft. apart, a margin so razor-thin that it's basically equal for something so large and irregularly shaped.
+There's no way to tell if there's a layer of included bark between the trunks all the way through or whether there's some innosculation of tissue.

 In the photo above, Thomas Hahn from Germany is at the base to provide a comparison for size.
 The photo below is to show how obvious the twin trunks are.
 Whereas Screaming Titans trunks completely part about 35 feet above the ground, these part somewhere around 50 to 60 feet.
 This is why the Big Kahuna remains the largest single trunk coast redwood discovered in recent history.